International students: find out the costs of UK study: tuition fees, accommodation prices and other living costs.

 Although the rates do vary, there are guidelines you can follow to find out how much you should expect to pay.
 For instance all EU students attending UK universities pay the same fees as UK students.

 For "overseas" students (those not from EU countries: see UK Council for International Student Affairs [new window]) tuition fees also vary.
 Overseas students have to pay for the full cost of their course, and these fees can range from £4,000 to £18,000 per year.

 Although things like tuition fees are very important, there are other costs you should consider at this point, and these are living costs.
-These can differ depending on the region you plan to live in.
-A recent NUS (National Union of Students) Student Income and Expenditure Survey showed that living in London costs on average over an extra £1,000 a year compared to elsewhere in the UK.
+These can differ depending on the region you plan to live in - for example, a recent NUS (National Union of Students) Student Income and Expenditure Survey showed that living in London costs on average over an extra £1,000 a year compared to elsewhere in the UK.

 You must also be aware that international students cannot apply for welfare allowances of any sort during their stay, and must ensure that they can cover their day-to-day expenses.
 If you are staying in the UK for over six months however, you do get free access to the NHS (National Health Service), which offers free health and dental care.

 But don't panic if you think you could never afford to study in the UK, there is a wide support network of scholarships, bursaries, loans and grants that can offer support to help you get the funds you need.
 For example, there are several government-funded awards for international students including The British Council - funding your studies [new window].

 In addition to government-funded awards, some private companies offer support funds for students and many universities also offer their own scholarships that international students can be eligible for.